Tha Mai district: Geography

 Neighboring districts are (from the west clockwise) Na Yai Am, Kaeng Hang Maeo, Khao Khitchakut, Mueang Chanthaburi and Laem Sing of Chanthaburi Province.
 To the southwest is the Gulf of Thailand.

 Administration

 The district is divided into 14 sub-districts (tambons), which are further subdivided into 124 villages (mubans).
 There are three sub-district municipalities (thesaban tambons): Tha Mai covers tambons Tha Mai and Yai Ra, Noen Sung covers parts of tambon Khao Wua and Khao Baisi, and Nong Khla covers parts of Thung Bencha.
 There are a further 12 tambon administrative organizations (TAO).

 Missing numbers belong to tambons which now form districts Kaeng Hang Maeo and Na Yai Am.

 In media

 Tha Mai is regarded as a small district that is quiet and people have a traditional way of life.
-It is therefore used as a filming location and as the backdrop for Where We Belong, a drama film of popular girlgroup teen idol BNK48.
-The film released in mid-2019 directed and screenplay by Kongdej Jaturanrasamee.
+It is therefore used as a filming location and as the backdrop for Where We Belong (2019), a drama film of popular girlgroup teen idol BNK48.
+The film was directed by Kongdej Jaturanrasamee.